Learn how the OTP works and what to do when you don't receive the code

 When you come across this inconvenience, you can:

-- What to do if I receive a “Magic link expired” message after requesting a new email?
+- What to do if I receive an “OTP code is expired” message after requesting for a new code?

-🚨 If you don't receive authentication (magic link) emails, it might be due to a strict corporate firewall that is blocking our emails, unfortunately.
+🚨 If you don't receive authentication (OTP code) emails, it might be due to a strict corporate firewall that is blocking our emails, unfortunately.
 To resolve this issue, we suggest you allow list our domains in your browser.
 Read more here.

-- Go to the Brella platform (next.brella.io, manager.brella.io, or sponsor.brella.io) and input your email.
+- Go to the Brella platform (manager.brella.io, or sponsor.brella.io) and input your email.

-- Then go to your email inbox and open the Login email.
+- Then go to your email inbox and open the Login email to check the OTP code.

 - If you don't have a Brella account, you'll be prompted to create an account to access the platform.
 Please follow the steps as needed.